Masterroy1210/data_structure/README.md

 # data_structure
-This Repository Consists if the code implmentation of various data structures
+This Repository Consists of the code implmentation of various data structures